SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/inflection.md

 A realizing morpheme set (my term) is a set of inflectional morphemes (plus how to apply them) realizing a combined inflectional category(often, only for a certain type of lexeme).
 ^e.g. -o, -es, e, -emos, -éis, en realizing the combination of tense+number+personal deixis+mood+aspect.
+A realizing morpheme is a morpheme from a realizing morpheme set.
+A portmanteu morpheme is a realizing morpheme where the combined inflectional category is not a passthrough combined inflectional category.
 A realizing paradigm (my term) is the inflectional paradigm of a combined inflectional categoryfor a given lexeme.
 The realizable category collection (my term) is the set of morphologically realizable categories that a word class has (unless it is defective).
 A realizing morpheme set collection is a set of with one realizing morpheme set for each morphologicallly realizable category in the realizable category collection.